Here’s how to fix problems with macOS Big Sur

 9. Battery drain on macOS Big Sur

 Several users complained that after installing macOS Big Sur latest beta update, their Macs were showing battery service required warning.
 It can be frustrating, especially if your Mac is brand new and has only a few battery cycles.
-If you’ve faced a similar problem, resetting PRAM may help.
+If you’ve noticed that macOS Big Sur causes battery drain, resetting PRAM may help.

 PRAM (parameter random access memory) contains control settings and configuration of your Mac.
 Resetting PRAM can fix what’s wrong with desktop, keyboard, volume, or battery settings.